GNOME/gnome-bluetooth/README.md

 - GTK
 - bluez 5.51 or newer
 - rfkill sub-system enabled in the kernel, and [accessible](https://github.com/systemd/systemd/pull/21605)
+- the latest [git version of python-dbusmock](https://github.com/martinpitt/python-dbusmock) to run tests.

 Multiple Bluetooth adapters
 ---------------------------